Jumaina-Ali/Azure-RBAC--Role-based-Access-Control-Implementation/README.md

 ## Storage Account: stabcproduction01
 ## Blob Container: rbac-test
 # RBAC Roles Implemented -
-## ROLE                              SCOPE                                    PURPOSE
+## Owner-
-## Owner                             Subscription                             Full access
+## Assigned at the Subscription scope to provide full access to Azure resources.
+## Contributor -
-## Contributor                       Resource Group                           Manage Azure Resources
+## Assigned at the Resource Group scope to manage Azure resources.
-## Reader                            Storage Account                          View Resources
+## Reader -
+## Assigned at the Storage Account scope to provide read-only access.
+This test assignment was later removed to demonstrate access revocation.
-## Storage blob data                Storage Account                           Read , write and delete blob     Contributor                                                                  data
+## Storage Blob Data Contributor -
+## Assigned at the Storage Account scope to allow reading, writing, and deleting Blob data.
 # RBAC Scope Hierarchy -
 ## Subscription
 ##       └── RG-ABC-Production